Welcome to the National Security Studies Program!

 The program is based in Washington, DC, giving participants access to an unparalleled range of Washington, DC policymakers and other thought-leaders.

-Our next Senior Manager Course in National Security Leadership will be from February 25th-March 8th, 2019.
+Our next two sessions of the Senior Manager Course in National Security Leadership will be from February 25-March 8, 2019 and June 3-14, 2019.
 For more information, click here.